 The soil contains 30 to 40 percent Canadian sphagnum peat moss, and either composted rice hulls, aged forest products or aged humus.
 It also contains limestone for pH adjustment, alfalfa meal, feather meal, yucca extract and kelp meal, all of which help produce healthy plants, as well as ectomycorrhizal fungi and endomycorrhizal fungi.
 It is a good overall growing medium for use in organic gardening, vegetable gardens or gardens with flowers and ornamental plants.

 The Best Value Garden Soil

 Miracle-Gro All-Purpose Garden Soil is the best value for your money.
-It comes in 2 cubic feet bags, meaning you get twice as much soil for the same price you usually pay for 1 cubic foot of soil from other manufacturers.
-It also comes in 1 cubic foot bags for half the price of the 2 cubic feet bag.
+It comes in bags ranging from 0.75 cubic feet of soil to 1.5 cubic feet of soil.
 The soil works well for in-ground plantings of veggies, flowers, fruits or other ornamental plants and is fortified with plant food that continues to feed your plants for three months.
 The garden soil improves your existing soil, leading to strong plant roots and robust growth.
 The company also notes that if you aren't happy with the results within six months, they'll give you a refund of your money.